Introduction to Oracle Rest Data Services (ORDS) – A Beginner’s Guide

 Why ORDS? 🌟

 Imagine this: You’ve got an Oracle database packed with valuable data, and you want to make it accessible to an app, a web service, or another system.
 Usually, you’d need a whole backend to handle data retrieval, authentication, response formatting… you name it.
 But with ORDS?
-You just set it up, map it to your database tables or procedures, and voilà—you’ve got an API.
+You just set it up, map it to your database tables or procedures, and voilà—you’ve got an API that you can call from anywhere.

 Here’s why ORDS is a game-changer: